Disclosure: This post may contain affiliate links. I earn from any qualifying purchases, at no additional cost to you.

 2. Trout Fish Farm

-This was one of my favorite things to do in Sangla valley.
-The hike from Sangla to the Trout fish farm takes you through bridges, small villages, apple orchards and pine trees.
-The sight is something out of a fairytale!
+Visiting the trout fish farm was my favourite thing to do in Sangla valley.
+The hike from Sangla to the trout fish farm takes you through quaint bridges, idyllic villages, apple orchards and pine trees.
+The sight looks like something out of a fairytale!
 I stopped by at one of the bridges on the way to dip my feet in the river and enjoy the freshness in the air.

 3. Kamru Fort